-Searching for satellites found within a certain area (given by celestial coordinates and diameter).
-This point is taken from the last starchart geometry.
+point is taken from the last starchart geometry.
 To change the center and diameter, click here (field of view must be at least 1° and at most 90°).
-Satellites are sorted by ascending elongation from selected center point.
-For the listed events the conjunction takes place during selected duration.
+Satellites a re sorted by ascending elongation from selected center point.
+For the listed events the conjunction must not take place during the selected time window, but the satellites must be within the search radius.
 If you are a astro photographer, you can also find the time interval where no LEO satellite will pass through your field of view.
-Magnitude cutoff used for the following list: 1 $\qquad$ Mag. ( $\stackrel{\square}{=}$ Manual selection) go!
+Magnitude cutoff used for the following list: 2 Mag.
+(Manual selection) go!